 Let’s clear up the confusion.
-Tipping in land-based casinos follows predictable patterns once you understand them, and knowing the expectations ahead of time saves you from those awkward moments of uncertainty.
+Tipping in land-based casinos follows predictable patterns once you understand them, and knowing the expectations ahead of time saves you from those awkward moments of uncertainty, including figuring out how much to tip casino hosts if you interact with one during your visit.

 Why Casino Workers Depend on Tips

 Picture a dealer standing at the same table for eight hours, shuffling cards, managing bets, and keeping the game moving for dozens of players.
 Now multiply that by five or six days a week.
 Casino employees work demanding shifts in environments that never slow down.
-Tips make up a significant chunk of their take-home pay.
+Tips make up a significant chunk of their take-home pay, much like understanding how much to tip casino hosts can impact your overall casino etiquette.

 This isn’t about buying better luck or influencing the cards.
 Dealers can’t control what comes out of the shoe or where the roulette ball lands.
-Your tip simply recognizes good service.
+Your tip simply recognizes good service, just as knowing how much to tip casino hosts shows appreciation for behind-the-scenes perks and service.

 Tipping at the Tables

 Whether it be blackjack, roulette, baccarat, poker, craps these games put you face-to-face with a dealer at Canada’s land-based casinos for extended periods.
-If you’re playing for any real length of time, leaving something for the dealer is standard practice.
+If you’re playing for any real length of time, leaving something for the dealer is standard practice – and separate from how much to tip casino hosts, which applies more to VIP experiences.

 You can tip with cash or chips dealers accept both.
 With chips, place them outside your betting area and tell the dealer they’re for them.
 Don’t just push chips across ambiguously.
 Some Canadian casinos let dealers play their tips alongside your bets (essentially betting the tip on your behalf), while others require dealers to pocket tips immediately.
-Watch what happens at your table and follow suit.
+Watch what happens at your table and follow suit, just like you would observe others when deciding how much to tip casino hosts.

 A rough benchmark: $5 per hour at the table keeps you in good standing, though players at higher-stakes tables often tip more generously.
 Nobody’s keeping score, but dealers do remember faces—both the generous ones and the stingy ones.